 The rental agreement is concluded between the Landlord and the Renter as indicated in the reservation confirmation.
 Any transfer of the rental agreement, any form of sublease or any gratuitous cession of the Premises to another person is strictly prohibited.

 11. Condition of accommodation and inventory

 Before and after the lease, the condition of the Premises will be checked and an inventory conducted.
 If these are done in the absence of the Renter, the Renter has 48 hours to refute the findings.
 If the Renter does not do so, both are deemed to be accepted.

 The Premises may not be used by more people than indicated in the reservation confirmation.
 In the case of the Renter disregarding this condition, the Landlord can either refuse access to the Premises or claim an additional pro rata rental for the additional people for the entire duration of the lease, regardless of the duration of their stay.

 13. Obligations of the Renter

 The Renter shall maintain the Premises and its inventory in a good condition and shall use it in a careful and lawful manner.
 The Renter is aware that he is permitted to make use of the Premises for holiday purposes only.
 This is a contractual condition of the lease.
-Any industrial or professional use of the Premises is prohibited.
+Any commercial or professional use of the Premises is prohibited.
 Any kind of event, including celebrations for weddings, birthdays, etc. are not permitted.
 The erecting of tents or other temporary dwellings and the parking of caravans or mobile homes in the grounds of the Premises is prohibited.

 The Renter must ensure that neither he nor the other people on the Premises, cause any disturbance in the neighbourhood.